Ch3sh1r3Cat/vue-svgi/README.md

 }
 ```

-You can use the <icon> component in your HTML template
+You can use the 'icon' component in your HTML template

 ```javascript
 ...